rishavkumar1577/ticket_management_system/README.md

 # Ticket_Management_System
-  * This is a simple ticket booking system where user can select a show and then seat and then book that ticket by entering credentials.
+  * This is a simple ticket booking system where users can select a show and then seat and book that ticket by entering credentials.
-  * User can also see tickets book by them and also can find the user details of the user holding a particular ticket.
+  * Users can also see tickets booked by them and also can find the user details of the user holding a particular ticket.
-  * This system is consist of a backend and frontend API.
+  * This system consists of a backend and frontend API.
-  * There are some Images realted to pages of the frontend system in the Images folder.
+  * Some Images are related to pages of the frontend system in the Images folder.

 ![alt text](https://github.com/yashtiwari1906/Ticket_Management_System/blob/main/Images/Demo.gif)

 ### frontend
-    * This folder contains frontend part of the application and it was developed in React JS.
+    * This folder contains the frontend part of the application, developed in React JS.

 ### backend
-    * This folder consist the backend part of the application and it is developed in Django.
+    * This folder consists of the backend part of the application, and it is developed in Django.